Women's fear of crime: Feminist theories

 Feminist discourse on fear of crime tends to explain women's higher levels of fear with the unequal gender structure in most societies, which places women beneath men within the power structure and thus puts them especially at risk for victimization by men.
-This theory refers to the oppressive social control of women, arguing that some crimes against women (such as rape) and the socialization that women receive to feel vulnerable and fear male violence are used by the patriarchy to assert male dominance and "keep women in their place."
+This theory refers to the oppressive social control of women, arguing that some crimes against women (such as rape) and the socialization that women receive to feel vulnerable and fear male violence are used by the patriarchy to assert male dominance and "reinforce traditional gender hierarchies."
 Some feminist researchers argue that the questions that are being asked in studies of women's fear of crime do not adequately represent their actual fear.
 These researchers argue that abuse by men in close personal relationships is not adequately measured by typical questions on surveys, because those typical questions ask questions about crime outside of the home.
 They argue that women's victimization by people in their close personal relationships is not being used as a factor in measuring women's fear of crime.

 Rape fear

-Some feminist scholars argue rape is the most gendered crime by victimization.
-They suggest fear of rape is the most important and most unique element of women's fear of crime, or even that women's fear of crime is a generalized fear of rape.
-Proponents of this theory, often referred to as the "shadow of sexual assault hypothesis," often note that women tend to fear that rape will co-occur with other crimes, such as burglary, a fear that is not found among men.
+Some feminist scholars argue rape is the most gendered crime by victimization, and that fear of rape is the most important and most unique element of women's fear of crime, or even is a generalized fear of rape.
+Proponents of this theory, often referred to as the "shadow of sexual assault hypothesis," that women's fear of many crimes, making their overall fear higher than men's.

 Sexual harassment and gendered fears

 One study has shown that a man's typical response to a burglary was anger, while a woman's typical response was fear that was typical of a woman that had been sexually assaulted.
-Some supporters of the theory also note that sexual harassment, which most women will experience in their lifetimes, especially contributes to the fear of rape; in some cases, women's rejection of unwanted sexual advances leads to threats, and even "benevolent" harassment may increase women's wariness and fear of men in public spaces.
-While the fear of rape is the strongest among women, men also have a fear of rape, especially when looking at college aged men.
+Some supporters of the theory also note that sexual harassment, which most women will experience in their lifetimes, especially contributes to the fear of rape; in some cases, women's rejection of unwanted sexual advances leads to threats, and even less overt forms of harassment may increase women's wariness and fear of men in public spaces.
+While the fear of rape is the strongest among women, men also have a fear of rape, especially when looking at college-aged men.
 While men do fear sexual assault, they are more likely to fear crimes such as burglary, but there is evidence that men's fear of sexual assault is correlated with their fear of other violent crimes, supporting the shadow hypothesis.